 Only Pay for the Computing Power Used

 When you run code in response to events, you are charged based on the total number of requests across all your functions.
-You are also charged for any additional services used by your function like DynamoDB and S3.
+You are also charged for any additional services used by your function like Amazon DynamoDB and Amazon S3.
 AWS Lambda bills in increments of 100 milliseconds, making it cost-effective and easy to scale automatically from a few requests per day to thousands per second.
 Every month, you can get up to one million free requests and 400,000 GB-seconds of compute time if you choose the Free Tier option during signup.
 Beyond that, AWS Lambda is very cost-effective with its pay-as-you-go pricing scheme, making it highly suitable for startups.

 Serverless Computing and Startups

 Serverless computing allows startups to focus more on the applications they build rather than on managing servers.